Our Lavender Varieties

 Folgate

 With a light blue color flower, this variety is considered very good for cooking.
 Small bush, narrow, small leaves, Folgate is the earliest bloomer on our farm.
 Usually blooms in late June.
 Not good for dried bouquets because the buds fall off easily.
+Can be pruned hard in early spring.

 dried royal velevet laveender.jpg